jdmar3/jdmar3.github.io/_posts/2017-08-03-affirmative-action.md

 These words are all codes for underlying white supremacist ideologies that white people take for granted.

 These lawsuits about affirmative action come back around every few years, allowing the casual white supremacist contingent in the United States to clutch their pearls about non-existent discrimination against them.
-And each time, the Supreme Court of the United States has ruled that affirmative is not in any way unconstitutional, and it has remained legal. {% sidenote 'justice' 'Ifill, Sherrilyn A. 2 August 2017.
+And each time, the Supreme Court of the United States has ruled that affirmative is not in any way unconstitutional, and it has remained legal.{% sidenote 'justice' 'Ifill, Sherrilyn A. 2 August 2017.
 "Racial Justice Demands Affirmative Action." *The New York Times.* https://nytimes.com/2017/08/02/opinion/college-discrimination-whites-donald-trump-.html' %}
 The repeated legal challenges to affirmative action are meant to normalize the insidious discourse of reverse discrimination (which simply does not and cannot exist in a structurally unequal system).
 It is very dangerous, however, that this repeated white supremacist push for challenging affirmative action has reached the Department of Justice and might result in federal investigations.